w3althambition/bradtraversy-loan-calc-app/readme.md

 ## modernJS_joke_gen

 This is a simple project which covers the xhr object to make calls the Chuck Norris jokes generator.
 You can make a request for any number of jokes.
 These jokes get injected into the page after a successful response.
-It's interesting how well supported this API is, but the sytnax is much longer and confusing than using something like axios or fetch with promises.
+It's interesting how well supported this API is, but the syntax is old, much longer and confusing than using something like axios or fetch with promises.

 Interesting features:

-- The use of XMLHttpRequest API.
+- The use of XMLHttpRequest object.

 The completed website can be viewed **[here](https://w3althambition.github.io/bradtraversy-projects-collection/modernJS-book-list-app/index.html)**